SAP-docs/preview.developer.concur.com/src/api-reference/user-provisioning/integration/guide.md

 ## Implemention steps for the User Provisioning API's

-1. ### Authentication and verification
+### Prerequisite: Authentication
-    * Contact your Concur account representative to update your Company JWT [scopes](https://developer.concur.com/api-reference/user-provisioning/v4.user-provisioning.html#scope-usage) to access the provisioning endpoints.
+To use UPS and supporting API's, the approproate [scopes](https://developer.concur.com/api-reference/user-provisioning/v4.user-provisioning.html#scope-usage) must be provisioned to the requesting authenticaion applicaiton.
+Contact your Concur account representative to update your Company JWT [scopes](https://developer.concur.com/api-reference/user-provisioning/v4.user-provisioning.html#scope-usage) to access the provisioning endpoints.
 After scopes have been granted to your Authenticaion Application, please verify the scopes on your Authenticaion Application.
 If you have questions regarding granting scopes, please contact your Concur account representative.

-2. ### Retrieve Users
+### 1. Retrieve Users
   * With a known users (UUID, logIn, or employeeNumber) perform a [GET](https://developer.concur.com/api-reference/profile/v4.identity.html#retrieve-users) operation for that user.

     1. This will validate access to the Concur solution and give an example of data the response data from Concur.